 - Birth certificate

 - Proof of address.
-This document must show your name and address to ensure you’re associated with the property.
-This could include:
+It must show your name and address of your residence.
+This could be current and valid:

 - Lease documents